 In upholding the honour and dignity of God’s name, the full restoration of the errant Church Member will be prayed for and sought (2 Corinthians 2:6-8).
 Upon credible repentance with any necessary restitution made and forgiveness sought, the person will be received back into church membership.
 In all these matters, Church Members undertake not to divulge matters of this nature to those outside the church and seek not to gossip.

-If a Church Member is absent from the regular worship services and other meetings of the church, efforts will be made by the Pastor and Elders to ascertain the whereabouts and reason for absence of the Church Member.
+If a Church Member is absent from the regular worship services, communion services and other meetings of the church, efforts will be made by the Pastor and Elders to ascertain the whereabouts and reason for absence of the Church Member.
 If, after reasonable efforts to contact them, the whereabouts of the person are still unknown or the reason for the absence is not satisfactorily explained, the Pastor and Elders may bring the name of the person to the Church Meeting with the recommendation that the name be removed from the Church Roll after the elapse of six months.
+Such actions will be taken by a vote of those present at the Church Meeting based on a two thirds majority.

 Baptism is to be, where practicable, by full immersion.
 This ordinance is a requirement of church membership.